OrangeMakers/Skumfidus/PINS.md

 ## Notes

+1. The stepper motor used is a 42hs3417 model.
-1. Make sure to connect the stepper motor to the driver according to the driver's specifications.
+2. Make sure to connect the stepper motor to the driver according to the driver's specifications.
-2. The stepper driver is set to 1/2 microstepping mode.
-Ensure that MS1 is connected to VCC and MS2, MS3 (if present) are connected to GND on your stepper driver to achieve 1/2 microstepping.
+3. The stepper driver is set to 8 microstepping mode.
+Ensure that MS1, MS2, and MS3 are set correctly on your stepper driver to achieve 8 microstepping.
-3. Ensure that the stepper driver is powered appropriately.
+4. Ensure that the stepper driver is powered appropriately.
 The power for the motor should come from a separate power supply, not from the ESP32.
-4. Always double-check the voltage requirements of your specific stepper driver before making connections.
+5. Always double-check the voltage requirements of your specific stepper driver before making connections.
-5. The built-in LED on most ESP32 development boards is connected to GPIO 2 and is active-low (it turns on when the pin is set to LOW).
+6. The built-in LED on most ESP32 development boards is connected to GPIO 2 and is active-low (it turns on when the pin is set to LOW).

 ## Code Configuration